Artificial Intelligence can be divided into two basic categories.

 2) Block time on any coin should be a few minutes or less if it is to be used as a currency.

 Block time has to be pretty quick if it is to be used as a currency, but if its value is tied to a commodity or basket of commodities then it can simply be arbitraged with a coin that has a faster block time.

-3) Until coins have better security features there should be the easy ability to ‘consensus fork’ a coin.
-Anybody should have the ability to freeze coins which they sent within the past hour, for example, if their wallet was compromised.
+3) Until coins have better security features there should be the easy ability to ‘consensus fork’ a coin to recover recently stolen coins.
 Wallets need more security features if a currency is going to be used widely by non tech people, or an entire industry will develop around stealing coins, as is the case with bitcoin.

 4) There should always be ‘grunt work’ available on a taskwork coin, simple jobs which pay a little less but which literally anybody can do even if they know nothing about whatever science the coin focuses on.
 Grunt work tasks should be a small percentage of the economy, but they could be scaled from ‘utter grunt work’ to ‘semi important grunt work’.